dotnet/AspNetCore.Docs/aspnetcore/grpc/dotnet-grpc.md

 By [John Luo](https://github.com/juntaoluo)

-`dotnet-grpc` is a .NET Core Global Tool for managing Protobuf references within a .NET gRPC project.
+`dotnet-grpc` is a .NET Core Global Tool for managing [Protobuf file (*.proto*)](xref:grpc/basics#proto-file) references within a .NET gRPC project.
 The tool can be used to add, refresh, remove, and list Protobuf references.

 ## Installation